 About the artist

-I have also worked extensively on projects with interior design firms ranging from onsite murals in Harbor Island, Bahamas, to large scale installations in Buenos Aires, Argentina.
+I have also worked extensively on projects with interior design firms ranging from onsite murals in Harbour Island, Bahamas to artworks at the Dream Hotel in Manhattan.
 After living in Williamsburg, Brooklyn for many years, I am now back in East Hampton where I live and create artwork full time.

-This geometry can be seen in wildly different aspects of nature - from the curve of seashells, to hurricanes, and all the way to the shapes of galaxies.
-But the same mathematics apply to fields of study in the human realm, too - music, psychology, chemistry, biology, and many more... this geometry is integral to who we are, all of us, and how we understand the functioning of the world.
+This geometry is integral to who we are, all of us, and how we understand the functioning of the world.
 It speaks to something elemental and primal that is undeniable once you know how to look for it and how to find it.

 Recently, someone asked me what I think about when I’m painting or sculpting.
 My answer was immediate, and I said “Life and death”.
 Because for me, even though I strive to create artworks that will hopefully bring joy and inspiration to others, they are grounded in the ever-present duality of the life struggle that all living things on this planet face.
 Creating something beautiful is a counterpoint to the potential tragedies in life, and I want to inspire others to feel the same way.